-Viewers at most of the modeled KOPs would be able to perceive the contrast in color and line, but the ACP would not dominate the landscape, due primarily to the viewing distance.
 The ACP corridor would be visible only from areas with open views of the potential right-of-way where it crosses forested areas.
 From the Torry Ridge Trail and BRP overlooks, these changes would take the form of a thin linear strip of open land in an otherwise forested area.
 Depending on the time of year a viewer would see this as a light green, tan, or brown stripe amid darker green (leaf-on) or gray-brown (leaf-off) forest, or a white stripe if snow cover were present.

-TABLE 4-1 Summary of Scenic Integrity Objectives for KOPs in GWNF Scenic Integrity Objective ID Location At KOP In Viewshed 34 Torry Ridge Trail 1 (revised location, per Table 2-1) High High 35 Torry Ridge Trail 2 (revised location, per Table 2-1) High High 38 Blue Ridge Parkway: Raven's Roost Overlook $NA^2$ Moderate 39 Blue Ridge Parkway: Three Ridges Overlook $NA^2$ NA 40 ANST: Bee Mountain, near Three Ridges Wilderness Very High Very High $64^{4}$ Shenandoah Mountain Trail near MP Moderate Moderate 65 Devil's Knob (Wintergreen Resort)-Contingency only $NA^2$ Low 1 Existing transmission ROW in this viewshed has a Low SIO.
-The ACP c orridor itself is not on USFS-owned l and, and has no SIO.
-2 KOP is not on USFS-owned land, and thus has no assigned SIO.
+TABLE 4-1 Summary of Scenic Integrity Objectives for KOPs ID Location Scenic Integrity Objective in Viewshed 34 Torry Ridge Trail 1 (revised location, per Table 2-1) High 35 Torry Ridge Trail 2 (revised location, per Table 2-1) High 38 Blue Ridge Parkway: Ravens Roost Overlook Moderate 39 Blue Ridge Parkway: Three Ridges Overlook NA^{1} 40 ANST: Bee Mountain, near Three Ridges Wilderness Very High 64 Shenandoah Mountain Trail near MP 98.7 Moderate 65 Devil's Knob (Wintergreen Resort)-Contingency only NA^1